anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - N/A
    * - ra2.app.044
      - Non-root user
-     - All the Pods of the CNF should be able to execute with a non-root user having a non-root group.
-Both the runAsUser and the runAsGroup attributes should be set to a value greater than 999.
+     - All the Pods of the CNF must be able to execute with a non-root user having a non-root group.
+Both the runAsUser and the runAsGroup attributes must be set to a value greater than 999.
      - :cite:t:`cnf-testsuite-non_root_containers`
      - N/A
    * - ra2.app.045